felipekuncar/VS30siteFactorValidation/README.md

 # Data

-1. Metadata (e.g., VS30, Z1.0 values) for the actual and simulation conditions.
+1. Metadata (e.g., VS30, Z1.0 values) for the actual and simulation conditions, for the 212 sites considered.
 2. Observed and simulated intensity measures.
 3. Residual analysis results.